greenbone/docs/src/feed-sync.md

 More information about executing the scripts can be [found here](#updating-feeds-with-new-python-script).

 ### Installation
 Python 3.9 and later is supported.
-Also note that sycing feeds requires the `rsync` tool being installed and available within the operating system **PATH**, which is normally configured as part of Greenbone Community Edition's source code and Docker container installation methods.
+Also note that syncing feeds requires the `rsync` tool being installed and available within the operating system **PATH**, which is normally configured as part of Greenbone Community Edition's source code and Docker container installation methods.

 #### Install using pipx
 You can install the latest stable release of **greenbone-feed-sync** from the Python Package Index (pypi) using [pipx](https://pypa.github.io/pipx/).